in Light of Tradition

 ‘But should you discover that it was spoken to all the apostles together, still you will recognize that the power of binding and loosing was bestowed not upon the others without him [Peter], but that it was given to him apart from the others so that what the others could not do without him, he could do without the others; and this because of the privileges conferred upon him by the Lord, and because of the fulness of power which had been granted him’ - Pope Innocent III.”
 (Van Noort, Christ’s Church, p.
 67-68).

-The “full and supreme jurisdiction” resides in the Pope, and also in the body of bishops together with the Pope, just as Lumen Gentium taught sixty years later.
+The “full and supreme jurisdiction” resides in the Pope, and also in the body of bishops together with the Pope, just as Lumen Gentium taught forty years later.
 And Van Noort references Mt.
 18:18 and Mt.
 16:18 as the scriptural basis for the doctrine.

 Only St. Peter was given the “keys” (Mt.
 16:19), but the Apostles together with St. Peter were given the same supreme power that St. Peter received along with the keys.

 During the First Vatican Council, all acknowledged that the entire episcopate – Pope together with the bishops - enjoyed the prerogative of infallibility.
 The question that was disputed is whether the Pope enjoyed it singly, or "separately".
 The Gallicans believed he did not.
 They maintained that the one subject of infallibility was the entire episcopate.
-Hence, they held that if the Pope defined a doctrine ex-cathedra, it would only be irreformable (infallible) if it was accepted by the entire episcopate – the one subject of infallibility.
+Hence, they held that if the Pope defined a doctrine ex-cathedra, it would only be irreformable (infallible) if it was accepted by the entire episcopate – what they believed to be the one subject of infallibility.
 This error was condemned in the last sentence of the dogma of Papal Infallibility, which declares: “Therefore, such definitions of the Roman Pontiff are of themselves, and not by the consent of the Church, irreformable” (Pastor Aeternus, cap IV, n.
 9)